Lightning-AI/litgpt/README.md

 &nbsp;

 ### Continue pretraining an LLM
-This is another way of finetuning that specialize an already pretrained model by training on custom data:
+This is another way of finetuning that specializes an already pretrained model by training on custom data:

 <a target="_blank" href="https://lightning.ai/lightning-ai/studios/litgpt-continue-pretraining">